kensiprell/ktorio.github.io/clients/http-client/3testing.md

 caption: Testing Http Client (MockEngine)
 ---

-Since Ktor 0.9.3, we expose a `MockEngine` for the HttpClient.
-This engine allows to simulate HTTP calls without actually connecting to the endpoint.
-It allows to set a code block, that can handle the request, and generates a response.
+Since Ktor 0.9.3 the `HttpClient` exposes a `MockEngine`.
+This engine allows you to simulate HTTP calls without actually connecting to an endpoint.
+It also allows you to set a code block that can handle the request and generate a response.

 {% include artifact.html kind="engine" class="io.ktor.client.engine.mock.MockEngine" artifact="io.ktor:ktor-client-mock:$ktor_version" test="true" %}

 ### Usage

-The usage is very simple: the MockEngine class has a [`operator invoke`](https://kotlinlang.org/docs/reference/operator-overloading.html#invoke) method, that receives a block/callback that will handle the request.
-This callback receives an `HttpRequest` as this, a `HttpClientCall` as a parameter, and must return a `MockHttpResponse`.
-The MockHttpResponse, includes the HTTP Status Code, a ByteReadChannel with the body, and a set of headers.
+The usage is very simple.
+The `MockEngine` class has an [`operator invoke`](https://kotlinlang.org/docs/reference/operator-overloading.html#invoke) method that receives a block/callback that will handle the request.
+This callback receives an `HttpRequest` as `this`, a `HttpClientCall` as a parameter and must return a `MockHttpResponse`.
+The `MockHttpResponse` includes the HTTP status code, a `ByteReadChannel` with the body, and a set of headers.

-A sample illustrating this:
+For example:

 ```kotlin
 val httpMockEngine = MockEngine { call -> // this: HttpRequest, call: HttpClientCall